affinity-engine/ember-theater-web/markdown/en/learn/director/scenes.md

 The `director` will execute the scene's `start` function.
 In this one, we see a series of `directions`, such as `Sound`, `Backdrop`, and `Character`.
 Each of these `directions` will affect what's happening on stage, whether it's the beach scenery fading in or the music starting up.

-You might notice that some of these `directions` take a single argument (such as `script.backdrop('beach');`), while others have two or even three (`script.character('emma', { translateX: '70vw' }, { duration: 500 });`).
-In the following sections, we'll go into greater detail about how each of these `directions` works.

 ### Note on `await`

 You might also notice that the script is littered with `await` statements.
-This experimental ES7 feature will pause the script until the following function has completed.
+This experimental ES7 feature will pause the script until the function has completed.
 For instance:

 ```js
 await script.Backdrop('beach');